tidyverse/tidyverse.org/content/blog/2022/dplyr-1-1-0-is-coming-soon/index.md

 For those keeping score, that is a 100x improvement!
 Now, I'll be honest, I'm being a bit tricky here.
 The new backend for [`arrange()`](https://dplyr.tidyverse.org/reference/arrange.html) comes with a meaningful change in behavior - it now sorts character strings in the C locale by default, rather than in the much slower system locale (American English, for me).
 We made this change for two main reasons:

--   Much faster performance by default
+-   Much faster performance by default, because it can use {vctrs} radix sort (inspired by data.table)

 -   Improved reproducibility across R sessions, where different computers might use different system locales